 For centuries, inns have taken advantage of the clear, soft waters around the river Kinugawa, and built many hot springs in the area.

-If you're looking for the full experience of a traditional Japanese getaway, make sure to make a reservation at a ryokan (Japanese inn).
-You'll get unlimited use of the hot springs, a night's stay, and usually dinner and breakfast as well.
+If you're looking for the full experience of a traditional Japanese getaway, make sure to make a reservation at a Japanese inn.
+You'll get unlimited use of the hot springs, a night's stay, dinner and breakfast.